tsgates/arch-wiki-markdown/wiki/Wordpress.md

 phpMyAdmin

-Wordpress is the goto Free Libre Open Source Software (FLOSS) content management system (CMS) created by Matt Mullenweg and first released in 2003.
+Wordpress is a free and open source content management system (CMS) created by Matt Mullenweg and first released in 2003.
 Wordpress has a vast and vibrant community that provides tens of thousands of free plugins and themes to allow the user to easily customize the appearance and function of their Wordpress CMS.
 Wordpress is licensed under the GPLv2.

 The biggest feature of Wordpress is its ease in configuration and administration.
 Setting up a Wordpress site takes five minutes.
 The